3 people killed and 1 injured when plane crashes in South Florida near a major highway

 The FAA and the National Transportation Safety Board are investigating, with the NTSB leading the probe.

-The small plane crash in South Florida comes a day after a New York City sightseeing helicopter broke apart in midair and crashed upside-down into the Hudson River, killing the pilot and a family of five Spanish tourists.
+The small plane crashed in South Florida a day after a New York City sightseeing helicopter broke apart in midair and crashed upside-down into the Hudson River, killing the pilot and a family of five Spanish tourists.

-Associated Press producer Beatrice Dupuy contributed to this report from New York.
+Federal officials have tried to reassure travelers that flying is the safest mode of transportation, and statistics support that.
+But aircraft collisions and near-misses have been drawing more scrutiny.